 \subsection{Zero-Shot Transfer}

 Another potential advantage of weakly-supervised models is that they have observed a large variety of training targets during pre-training.
-This may help them to learn to recognize new visual concepts quickly.
+This may help them recognize new visual concepts quickly.
 We test the ability of our models to learn and recognize new visual concepts rapidly in \emph{zero-shot transfer} learning setting.\footnote{Some prior work refers to this learning setting as zero-shot learning~\cite{jia2021align,radford2021clip}.
 We find this term confusing because it differs from classical zero-shot learning~\cite{lampert2009}.
 Hence, we adopt the term \emph{zero-shot transfer}.} In this setting, we use the output layer of the pre-trained model directly without any finetuning.
-We can do this because we trained on 27k hashtags derived from WordNet \cite{fellbaum1998wordnet}, which allows us to define a mapping between hashtags and class labels for datasets like \indataset{1} that also build on WordNet.
-We use the same image resolution as used for pre-training, \emph{viz.}, $224\times224$ pixels.
+We can do this because we trained on 27k hashtags derived from WordNet \cite{fellbaum1998wordnet}, allowing us to define a mapping between hashtags and class labels for datasets, like \indataset{1}, also built on WordNet.
+We use the same image resolution as pre-training, \emph{viz.}, $224\times224$ pixels.

 \paragraph{Platt scaling.} In our zero-shot transfer experiments, we consider a transductive learning setting~\cite{gammerman1998} in which all test examples are available simultaneously at test time.
 This allows us to train a Platt scaler \cite{platt1999} on the test data that corrects for differences in the distribution of hashtags (which are Zipfian) and the distribution of classes in the target task (which is uniform).
 The Platt scaler is parameterized by a weight vector $\mathbf{w} \in \mathbb{R}^C$ and bias vector $\mathbf{b} \in \mathbb{R}^C$, where $C$ is the number of classes.
 Given a probability vector $\mathbf{p} \in \Delta_C$ with $\Delta_C$ the $C$-simplex, the Platt scaler computes a new output $\mathbf{p}' = \textrm{softmax}\left(\textrm{diag}(\mathbf{w}) \mathbf{p} + \mathbf{b}\right)$.
 The Platt scaler is trained to minimize the cross-entropy loss between the test distribution of $\mathbf{p}'$ and a uniform distribution over the $C$ classes.
 Note that this does not use the test labels; it only encourages the predictions to be uniform over classes.